amregan/Getting-and-Cleaning-Data-Course-Project/README.md

 Per course instructions, I created a script named run_analysis.R to do the following:

+- First installed the data.table package if necessary

 1. Merges the training and the test sets to create one data set.
 - Column headers are added to make the data more readable.
 - Activity labels were stored for later use.
 - It is important not to change the order of the data in the datasets, otherwise the wrong subject and/or activity could be associated with the measures.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 - Based on the fact that these measurements all have "mean" or "std" in the feature name.
 - Took care to also extract subject id and activity id.

 3. Uses descriptive activity names to name the activities in the data set.
 - Matched the activity id number in the data frame with the corresponding word in the data frame previously saved.

 4. Appropriately labels the data set with descriptive variable names.
 - Used sub() function to replace t with time, f with freq
 - Removed the characters ()
 - Changed std to standard deviation.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 - converted the data frame to a data table to make taking the mean easier
 - used lapply to take the mean of each measure grouped by subject id and activity